elba7r/system/erpnext/docs/user/manual/en/customize-erpnext/articles/set-precision.md

 #Set Precision

-In Revalue, default precision for `Float`, `Currency` and `Percent` field is three.
+In ERPNext, default precision for `Float`, `Currency` and `Percent` field is three.
 It allows you to enter value having value upto three decimal places.

 You can also change/customize the precision settings globally or for a specific field.